Dentist Background Check / Screen Dentists

 In reviewing a dentist's information, it is important to know what is and is not available from the Board of the State your Searching (Board) about dentists licensed by that state.

 The law provides that the following information is public and would appear on a record under Public Disclosure if applicable to the dentist:

 - If a dentist has been disciplined or formally accused of wrongdoing by the Board.

-- If a dentist's practice has been temporarily restricted or suspended pursuant to a court order.
+- If a dentist's practice has been temporarily restricted or suspended according to a court order.

 - If a dentist has been disciplined by a medical board of another state or federal government agency.

 - If a dentist has been convicted of a felony reported to the Board after January 3, 1991.